sharontherese/latin-mass-funeral/content/burial-customs/index.md

 _Artwork: François-Marius Granet, "Crypt of San Martino ai Monti, Rome."_

+# Purgatorial Societies

+Purgatorial societies or confraternities exist to offer Masses and pray for the souls in Purgatory.
+For more information, consider contacting your local churches, diocese, or traditional orders to see if they have preexisting purgatorial soceties.

+Kreider, Alan.
+English chantries : the road to dissolution.
+Cambridge, Mass.: Harvard University Press, 1979. https://archive.org/details/englishchantries0000krei

 # Caskets

 The Trappist Monastery of New Melleray Abbey make hand-crafted caskets and urns for adults.
 They provide caskets for children at no cost.